lzzh97/NN-for-ATPG/README.md

 This repository includes the following directories and files:

-- `artifacts_submission`
-  - `README`
-  - `FAN`: The original implementation of FAN algorithm.
-  - `NN-Hyb`: Our NN-guided ATPG algorithm.
-  - `NN-All`: ML model is applied to levels of a circuit.
+- `README.md`: instructions to compile and generate results in the paper
+- `NN-Hyb`: directory containing source code of our proposed approach
+- `NN-All`: directory containing soruce code of alternative approach compared in the paper
-  - `circuits`: All the circuit files.
+- `circuits`: circuit files used in our experiments
-  - `hard_faults`: Hard-to-detect fault files.
-  - `script`: Scripts to run our code.
+- `hard_faults`: hard-to-detect faults per circuit used in results of Table II in the paper
+- `script`: scripts to generate results in Tables I, II, III in the paper

 ## Installation

-1. Navigate to the appropriate directory:
-   - `./NN-Hyb` for the NN-guided ATPG algorithm.
-   - `./FAN` for the FAN algorithm.
-   - `./NN-All` for the NN-All algorithm.
-2. Compile Atalanta using the `make` command to create the binary file `atalanta`.
-3. Once compiled, run Atalanta under default settings using the command `./atalanta [path to circuit file]`.
+In the paper we have compared the following 3 approaches:

+(1) Fan: base approach for ATPG used for comparison (2) NN-Hyb: our approach based on applying our neural network (NN) model during backtrace at select levels of the circuit during ATPG
+(3) NN-All: another alternative approach using our NN model, but at all levels of the circuit

+To get an executable for (1), please download source code from https://github.com/hsluoyz/Atalanta and compile.
+(We did not include it because it is already published by another group.)

+For (2) and (3), please compile (using the make command) from the NN-Hyb and NN-All directories, respectively.

 ## Options

-- `-w`: Disable lookup table.
-- `-b n`: The number of maximum backtrackings for the FAN algorithm phase 1. (default: -b 10)
-- `-f fn`: Faults are read from the file fn.
-This option is available only for ISCAS89 netlist format. (default: faults are generated internally.)
+Once compiled, use the command ./atalanta [path to circuit file] from each directory.
+The options needed to generate the results of the paper are listed below:

+-w: Disable lookup table (enabled otherwise if -w not specified) -b n: Maximum number of backtracking (default: -b 10) -f fn: Faults are read from the file fn.
+This options is only used to generate the results in Table II in the paper.
+Otherwise, if a fault file is not specified, the input is assumed to be all possible faults.

 ## Run Experiments

-To reproduce results for "all faults cases", use scripts:
+The scripts in the "script" directory can be used to generate the results in the paper reported in Tables (1), (2) and (3).
+These are shown below for each case:

+(1) Scripts for generating results in Table I: "All Faults Case":
 - `AllFault_FAN.sh`
 - `AllFault_NN-All.sh`
 - `AllFault_NN-Hyb.sh`

-The command should be like `bash ./script/AllFault_NN-Hyb.sh`.
-The outputs contain all results shown in Table I.

-To reproduce results for "hard-to-detect faults", use scripts:
+Table I reports fault coverage, ATPG effectiveness, number of backtracks and runtime.
+These quantities are reported by our program for NN-All and NN-Hyb.

+For FAN's results, the tool does not directly report ATPG effectiveness.
+To compute it use this formula: (#redundant_faults + #detected faults)/#total_number_of_faults

+(2) Scripts for generating results in Table II: "Hard-to-Detect Faults":
 - `H2D_FAN.sh`
 - `H2D_NN-Hyb.sh`

-The command should be like `bash ./script/H2D_NN-Hyb.sh`.
-The outputs contain all results shown in Table II.

-To reproduce results for NN-Hyb without acceleration, use the command `bash ./script/NoAcceleration_NN-Hyb.sh`.
-The outputs contain all results for NN-Hyb without lookup table shown in Table III.
+(3) Scripts for generating results in Table III: "Acceleration with Lookup Approach":
+- `Acceleration_NN-Hyb.sh`

+This script produces the results for NN-Hyb case, for both cases of with and without acceleration.